 Maybe you are concerned about the safety and well-being of your grandchild and decide to seek custody.
 Courts see the welfare of all children as paramount, and these critical cases require evidence and expertise.
-Although the law in Maryland allows grandparents to seek visitation and custody, it is a challenging road.
+Although the law allows grandparents to seek visitation and custody, it is a challenging road.
 Our team of family attorneys understands what it takes to assert your rights.

 When Grandparents Want Visitation